Closed-Form Diffusion Models: Smoothed closed-form diffusion models

-On the other hand, the small perturbations $\sigma \epsilon_m$ in \eqref{eq:smoothed-score-defn} occasionally push points $z$ near the Voronoi boundary between $x_0$ and $x_1$ into their neighboring Voronoi cell.
+On the other hand, the small perturbations $\sigma \epsilon_m$ in \Eqref{eq:smoothed-score-defn} occasionally push points $z$ near the Voronoi boundary between $x_0$ and $x_1$ into their neighboring Voronoi cell.
 Averaging $k_t$ over these perturbations yields a score function that instead points towards the line segment connecting $x_0$ and $x_1$.
-An SGM based on the \emph{smoothed} score function will hence cause samples to flow towards weighted barycenters of the training points, which promotes generalization.
+An SGM based on the \emph{smoothed} score function will hence cause samples to flow towards weighted barycenters of the training points, which promotes generalization, especially when the data lie on a manifold of sufficiently low curvature.
 We will make these intuitions rigorous in the following section by proving Proposition \ref{prop:smoothed-score-as-score}, which will enable us to constrain the support of our model's samples.